molgenis/molgenis-frontend/README.md

 For more information, see the `lerna version` [command documentation](https://github.com/lerna/lerna/tree/master/commands/version#readme).

-The modules are published to our [stable appstore](https://registry.molgenis.org/#browse/browse:npm-stable) `https://registry.molgenis.org/repository/npm-stable/`
+The modules are published to our [stable repository](https://registry.molgenis.org/#browse/browse:npm-stable) `https://registry.molgenis.org/repository/npm-stable/`

-### Create new stable apps
+### Create new stable packages
 If you do not have the vue-cli (version 3), please check [vue-cli](https://cli.vuejs.org/).

 If you have the vue-cli installed you can use the following steps to quickly install a working Vue template.